 ONLINE LITERATURE COURSE

-Discover why Dante’s Divine Comedy has inspired writers and readers for nearly 700 years in this engaging, interdisciplinary discussion of some select canti (sections of poems) from the Inferno.
-We will delve into the fantastical world of Dante’s imagined afterlife and discuss his writing not only in its medieval context but also with an eye to its enduring relevance to modern-day readers.
-We will explore the literary, political, theological, and philosophical concerns of the poem to understand Dante’s work within the intellectual and social context of the Middle Ages.
-Some of the central topics of the course will include Dante’s relationship to Florence, his relationship to the people he encounters in Hell, and the unique aspects of his vision of the afterlife, including a variety of thematic concerns such as Dante’s understanding of poetry, grace, love, and divine justice.
+Discover why Dante’s Divine Comedy has inspired writers and readers for nearly 700 years in this engaging, interdisciplinary discussion of some select canti (sections of poems) from the Purgatorio (Purgatory).
+We will delve deep into the fantastical world of Dante’s second realm of the imagined afterlife and discuss his writing not only in its medieval context but also with an eye to its enduring relevance to modern-day readers.
+Close readings of select canti will explore the literary, political, theological, and philosophical concerns of the Purgatorio to understand Dante’s thematic concerns within the wider intellectual and poetic goals of the whole Comedy.

 Kristin Stasiowski, Ph.D is the Assistant Dean of International Programs and Education Abroad for the College of Arts and Sciences and is also an Assistant Professor of Italian Language and Literature in the Department of Modern and Classical Languages at Kent State University.
 She received her Ph.D from Yale University in Italian Language and Literature and has taught Italian language, literature, cinema, history and culture in both Florence, Italy and at Kent State.
 She recently published a chapter entitled A Divine Comedy for All Time: Dante’s Enduring Relevance for the Contemporary Reader in Italian Pop Culture: Media, Product, Imageries.
 Rome, Italy: Viella Editrice s.r..
 Her current research is focused on Dante, Boccaccio, and the modern poet Clemente Rebora.